Inzhenerka/docs.getdbt.tech/website/snippets/_use-copilot-ve.md

 4. Click **Generate** &mdash; dbt Copilot generates the SQL code and alias set for you.
 5. Click the **Run** button to preview the data and confirm the results and continue building your model.

-#### Questions
-- If you've generated code that you want to regenerate ????
-- If the code is not what you want, ????

 <Lightbox src="/img/docs/dbt-cloud/copilot-ve-formula.gif" title="Use dbt Copilot in the Visual Editor Formula operator to generate SQL expressions using natural language prompts" />

 ### Build your visual models